tslight/gitforge/README.md

 `github status` for GitHub

-**View job logs of latest failed GitLab CI job in "project-1" & "project-2" repository**
+**View job logs of latest failed GitLab CI job from "project-1" & "project-2" repository in a pager**

 `gitlab jobs -r project-1 project-2`

-Pipe this to `less -Rr` for maximum win:

-`gitlab jobs -r project-1 project-2 | less -Rr`

-Bosh.

 **View CI pipeline schedules of all projects in "group-name" group**